on this page

 You’ll get hard copy payment correspondence about your PBS medicine claims each week.
 You’ll find information about your payments and any associated tax or fee information.
 Use this correspondence to reconcile payments made into your bank account.

 - a payment advice note with details about payments we made to your bank account

-- a tax invoice detailing any fees that we have charged.
-We’ll only issue this if we have charged fees.
+- a tax invoice detailing any fees we've charged.
+We’ll only issue this if we've charged fees.
 Only pharmacists who submit their claims manually will receive a tax invoice

-- a recipient created tax invoice (RCTI) detailing the payments that we have made under the RCTI agreement.
+- a recipient created tax invoice (RCTI) detailing the payments that we've made under the RCTI agreement.
 We’ll only issue this as required for payments that include GST.

 PBS reconciliation statement